vllm-project/vllm/README.md

 # vLLM

-CacheFlow is a fast and easy-to-use library for LLM inference and serving.
+vLLM is a fast and easy-to-use library for LLM inference and serving.

 ## Latest News

-- [2023/06] We officially released CacheFlow!
-CacheFlow has powered [LMSys Vicuna and Chatbot Arena](https://chat.lmsys.org) since mid April.
+- [2023/06] We officially released vLLM! vLLM has powered [LMSys Vicuna and Chatbot Arena](https://chat.lmsys.org) since mid April.
 Check out our [blog post]().

 ## Getting Started